On the cohomology groups of real Lagrangians in Calabi-Yau threefolds: Introduction

 \subsection{Acknowledgements}

 We thank Mark Gross and Tom Coates for many useful and inspiring conversations.
+We also thank the anonymous referees for their valuable comments which helped to improve the manuscript.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 682603).
 H.A. was supported by Fondation Math\'ematique Jacques Hadamard.
 TP was partially supported by a Fellowship by Examination at Magdalen College, Oxford.